edgararuiz/pkgsite/README.md

   repository.
 This will allow any re-building of your website by GitHub to have the necessary code output to create the HTML files.

-- **You want to build a unified site** - Your packages from your project may be available in multiple languages, and wish to make a unified website.
-The idea here is if you have output from Quartodoc from the Python side of your project, that needs to be available in the website along with the references from the R side of your project.
+- **You want to build a unified site** - The packages in your project may be available in multiple languages, and wish to make a unified website.
+The idea here is if you have output from *Quartodoc* from the Python side of your project, that needs to be available in the website along with the references from the R side of your project.